 - Do you have a headache, stomachache, or other symptoms?

 - Have you done anything to relax lately?

-Taking care of these needs can help relieve your worries and keep the cycle from getting worse.
+Taking care of these needs can help relieve worries and keep the cycle from worsening.

 Cognitive distortions refer to irrational patterns of thinking that affect your perception of reality.
 Many people experience them occasionally.